 Issues with Synchronization

 Synchronization is the process in which the WSUS server connects to Microsoft Update or another WSUS server and downloads updates.
-During synchronization, WSUS determines if any new updates have been made available since the last time you synchronized.
+During synchronization, WSUS determines if any new updates are available since the last time you synchronized.
 If it is your first time synchronizing WSUS, all updates are made available for approval.
-If synchronizations are failing, you can use the information below to troubleshoot the problem.
+If synchronizations are failing, you can use the following information to troubleshoot the problem.

 If a synchronization has failed, in the WSUS administration console, go to the Synchronizations node, and in the middle pane select the failed synchronization.
 In the Synchronization Details pane you will see Details, which links to the full error description.